KionoKitse/FridgeMate-P11_00_00/README.md

 * 2020-11-17 Writing content for blog
 * 2020-11-18 Writing content for blog
 * 2020-11-19 Read/Write JSON files into objects NoSQL database
+* 2020-11-20 Working on MySQL functions for updating the percentage
+* 2020-11-23 Finished the MySQL functions

 </details>

 ### Notebook